carson0321/dynamic_ufw/README.md

 # Dynamic UFW

 This script allows you to add rules to UFW (Uncomplicated Firewall) with a TTL(time to live).
 It's saved into Redis, and designed as a socket server with a background scheduler to regularly refresh.
-After TTL, the status will be cleared.
+After TTL, the status will be cleared automatically.

 ## Environment

-* ufw 0.36
+* ufw 0.36 (`sudo apt install ufw`)
-* redis 5.0.7
+* redis 5.0.7 (`sudo apt install redis-server`)
 * asdf 0.10.2
 * python 3.10.8 (installed by asdf)
 * poetry 1.2.2 (installed by asdf)

 ## How to use

+* Open redis/ufw (`sudo systemctl start redis.service` and `sudo ufw enable`)
 * Console:
   * Use general user to install dependencies
     1. `poetry config virtualenvs.in-project true`